-Oklahoma seeks to hold J&J responsible for opioid crisis as trial ends
+Oklahoma at trial's end says opioid 'kingpin' J&J fueled epidemic

 NORMAN, Okla.
-(Reuters) - Lawyers for the state of Oklahoma on Monday urged a judge to hold Johnson & Johnson responsible for fueling the U.S. opioid epidemic, as the first trial nationally in litigation over the drug crisis came to an end.
+(Reuters) - Lawyers for the state of Oklahoma on Monday compared Johnson & Johnson to a drug cartel leader as they sought to hold the drugmaker responsible for fueling the U.S. opioid epidemic in the first trial to result from lawsuits over the crisis.

-Lawyers for the state, including Attorney General Mike Hunter, told a judge in Norman, Oklahoma that J&J knew opioids were addictive yet played down their dangers when promoting them, leading to an oversupply of pills that caused overdose deaths.
+Lawyers for the state, including Attorney General Mike Hunter, told a judge in Norman, Oklahoma that J&J’s “greed” led the drugmaker to carry out a years-long marketing effort that caused “utter confusion” about the addictive painkillers’ risks.

-“This company went out and sponsored lies,” Brad Beckworth, a lawyer for the state, said in his closing argument.
-“They went out and said the risk of addiction was less than 1%.”
+Brad Beckworth, a lawyer for the state, in his closing argument said J&J knew opioids were harmful, yet minimized their risk of addiction, resulting in a surge in overdose deaths as doctors overprescribed the drugs and they flooded the state.

+“They didn’t get here from a Mexican cartel,” Beckworth said.
+“They got here from the pharmaceutical cartel, and the kingpin of them all is Johnson & Johnson.”

+Hunter, who sued J&J in 2017, said the New Brunswick, New Jersey-based company does not dispute the crisis exists, yet “they blame everyone but themselves.”

-He urged Judge Thad Balkmanm, who presided over the multibillion-dollar nonjury trial, to find New Brunswick, New Jersey-based J&J liable for creating a public nuisance.
+The state urged Judge Thad Balkman, who presided over the non-jury trial for six weeks, to find J&J liable for creating a public nuisance and force it to pay up to $17 billion over 30 years to address the epidemic.

 The case is one of around 2,000 actions by state and local governments accusing drug manufacturers of contributing to the opioid epidemic.
 Opioids were linked to a record 47,600 overdose deaths in 2017, according to the U.S. Centers for Disease Control and Prevention.